 If you want to retire early, use these 5 steps to make this possible:

-- Cut back on your expenses: You need to compartmentalize your expenditure into necessities, comforts, and luxuries.
+You must compartmentalize your expenditure into necessities, comforts, and luxuries.
 Necessities are sustenance expenditures you can’t do without.
-While expenses on comforts may be marginally reduced, you could cut back on luxury-based expenses and earmark these savings towards your retirement corpus.
-Cutting on your spending is much more powerful than increasing your income as it permanently decreases the amount you’ll need every month.
-Furthermore, it’s imperative to get rid of any form of debt (personal loans, car loans, home loans, etc.) before you retire.
+While costs on amenities may be marginally reduced, you could cut back on luxury-based expenses and earmark these savings towards your retirement corpus.
+Cutting your spending is much more powerful than increasing your income, as it permanently decreases the monthly amount you’ll need.
+Furthermore, getting rid of any form of debt (personal loans, car loans, home loans, etc.) before you retire is imperative.

-- Estimate your expenses during retirement: You need to have a clear understanding of how much money you will need during your retirement years.
+You must clearly understand how much money you will need during your retirement years.
 A simple approach is to take your current monthly expenses and deduct expenditures like conveyance costs that will reduce during retirement.
 Add the expected rise in age-related healthcare expenses, higher travel-related expenses (if you want to travel during retirement), etc. You now have a rough estimate of your monthly expenses.
 It’s important to factor in inflation to estimate future spending needs.
-A retirement calculator is a simple tool available online to help determine your retirement corpus by factoring in inflation.
+A retirement calculator is a simple online tool to help determine your retirement corpus by factoring in inflation.

-- Estimate your total saving needs: If you want to retire early, start saving today.
+If you want to retire early, start saving today.
 The question is, how much money do you actually need to retire?
 You could use a basic rule of thumb of saving about 25 times your current annual spending for your retirement kitty.
-For instance, if you currently spend Rs 6 lakh per year, you will need a retirement corpus of Rs.
-1.5 crore (25 times of Rs.
-6 lakh) at the beginning of your retirement.
+For instance, if you spend Rs 6 lakh annually, you will need a retirement corpus of Rs.
+1.5 crore (25 times Rs.
+6 lahks) at the beginning of your retirement.

-- Grow your money: Retiring early not only means that you have a shorter period to earn money, but also that there’s going to be a longer period when you’re not working and only have your savings to support you.
-Seeking professional guidance and putting your retirement investment in a balanced portfolio with a tilt towards equity is advisable.
+Retiring early not only means that you have a shorter period to earn money but also that there’s going to be a longer period when you’re not working and only have your savings to support you.
+Seeking professional guidance and putting your retirement investment in a balanced portfolio with a tilt toward equity is advisable.

-- Have a plan and stick to it: Planning is the most essential component for early retirement.
-Not only do you need a foolproof plan, but also have to stick to it if you want a comfortable and hassle-free retirement.
+Planning is the most essential component for early retirement.
+Not only do you need a foolproof plan, but you must also stick to it if you want a comfortable and hassle-free retirement.

-The opportunity to spend decades of your life in leisure is very tempting, but it takes planning and preparation to make your retirement period a happy one.
-In other words, proper retirement planning is the key to make your golden years joyful.
+The opportunity to spend decades of your leisure life is very tempting, but it takes planning and preparation to make your retirement period a happy one.
+In other words, proper retirement planning is the key to making your golden years joyful.